YuriMelloFiles/YuriMelloFiles/README.md

 Sou autor de um software patenteado no INPI e estou sempre buscando aprender novas tecnologias, especialmente no campo da inteligência artificial e dados.

 Sinta-se à vontade para explorar meus repositórios ou entrar em contato!

+🇺🇸 About me (en) 📍🏆
+Hi!
+I'm Yuri Mello, a developer with over 5 years of experience in process automation using Python, along with experience in web development, data analysis, and system integration.

+I have working knowledge in back-end development, particularly with NestJS, TypeORM, PostgreSQL, MySQL, SQL, and TypeScript, as well as experience with tools like Postman and Git.
+I’ve also worked with React, Next.js, and Power BI, which allows me to contribute to multiple layers of a project.

+I'm the author of a patented software registered at INPI, and I’m always looking to learn new technologies—especially in the fields of artificial intelligence and data.

+Feel free to explore my repositories or reach out!

 <div>